Introduction to Cluster Algebras. Chapters 1-3: The basic affine space

 Following \cite{bfz-tp}, we construct a family of tests for flag total positivity labeled by combinatorial objects called \emph{wiring diagrams} which play the same role as triangulations did in Section~\ref{sec:Ptolemy}.

 This notion is best explained by an example such as the one in Figure~\ref{fig:wiring}.
-A~wiring diagram consists of a family of $n$ piecewise-straight lines which can be viewed as graphs of $n$ continuous piecewise-linear functions defined on the same interval.
+A~wiring diagram consists of a family of $n$ piecewise-straight lines, considered up to isotopy, which can be viewed as graphs of $n$ continuous piecewise-linear functions defined on the same interval.
 The lines are labeled $1,\dots,n$ as shown in Figure~\ref{fig:wiring}.
 The key requirement is that each pair of lines intersects exactly once.

+The notion of a wiring diagram is closely related to that of a \emph{reduced word} for an element of maximal length in the symmetric group~$\mathcal{S}_n$.
+See \cite[Section~2.3]{bfz-tp} for detailed explanations.

-We then assign to each \emph{chamber} of a wiring diagram (i.e., a connected component of its complement inside the vertical strip) a subset of $[1,n]\!=\!\{1,\dots,n\}$ indicating which lines pass \emph{below} that chamber; cf.\ Figure~\ref{fig:chamber-sets1}.
+A \emph{chamber} of a wiring diagram is a connected component of its complement inside the vertical strip; we usually don't include the top and bottom regions.
+We label each chamber by a subset of $[1,n]\!=\!\{1,\dots,n\}$ indicating which lines pass \emph{below} that chamber; cf.\ Figure~\ref{fig:chamber-sets1}.

 Thus every chamber is naturally associated with a flag minor $P_J$, called a \emph{chamber minor}, that occupies the columns specified by the set~$J$ in the chamber, and the rows $1,2,\dots,|J|$.
 The total number of chamber minors is always~$\frac{(n-1)(n+2)}{2}$.